Reference for the Mosaic class Views::Line

 property color Color = #FFFFFFFF;

 The property 'Color' controls the color of the entire line.
-Changes of this property will be immediately reflected in the properties Color1 and Color2.
+The resulting colors can additionally be modulated by the values specified in the properties Color1 and Color2.
 Thus this property is useful if no gradients are desired.

 property color Color1 = #FFFFFFFF;